Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 GIMP 2.10.8 (https://www.gimp.org/)<br>
 Blender 2.79b (https://www.blender.org/)

 Apple Swift Playgrounds 3.0 from iOS App Store.
-Swift Playgrounds lets kids ages ~4 and Up program their iPad directly to experiment with ARKit and Scenekit.
+Swift Playgrounds lets kids ages >4 program their iPad directly to experiment with ARKit and Scenekit.

 Go to https://github.com/Physicslibrary/ARKit-Stereoscope-Hipparcos for more info on "Enable Results".

+# Installation

+With Swift Playgrounds 3.0 update, the file structure has changed from 2.2.

+To keep things simple, a source file learn.swift is available for pasting into Playgrounds.
+Resources for the program will either be made available or links provided.

+Unzip thor_peak.zip in Apple Files app or a third-party file manager (eg. GoodReader).

+Open a new "Blank" template in iOS Swift Playgrounds.
+Copy and paste the texts of learn.swift.

+Press "+" on upper right and select the third icon (folded paper).
+Insert thor_peak.obj and thor_peak.png.

+Before "Run My Code", turn off "Enable Results".

-# GeoTIF to 3D mesh
+# GeoTIF to 3D mesh tutorial

 On the Government of Canada's webpage, select https://maps.canada.ca/czs/index-en.html to access "Geospatial-Data Extraction tool".